-Michael Macaulay is the Director of the Institute for Governance and Policy Studies (School of Government) at the School of Government, Victoria University of Wellington.
+Michael Macaulay is an Associate Professor at the School of Government at Victoria University of Wellington.
 He is currently a Visiting Professor at the Universities of Sunderland (UK) and York St John (UK), and is a former Visiting Professor at the University of Johannesburg (South Africa).
 He has published extensively in the fields of integrity, ethics and anti-corruption in leading international journals.

 From 2013-2016 Dr Macaulay was the co-editor of the International Journal of Public Administration.
 He has edited several special issues, including for Public Administration Review and International Review of Administrative Sciences, and he sits on the editorial boards of several other journals.
 He was appointed co-chair of the European Group of Public Administration (EGPA) permanent study group on integrity and quality of governance in 2011.